AbbasSalami/AbbasSalami/README.md

 Hi there! 👋 I'm Abbas, an avid learner and enthusiast in the fields of signal processing, machine learning, and AI.
 I hold a Ph.D. in computer science 🎓, along with a B.Sc. in Electrical Engineering and an M.Sc. in Biomedical Engineering.
 Currently based in the UK 🇬🇧, I find the intersection of AI and neuroscience 🧠 particularly fascinating.

-With a knack for quick learning, I have delved into AI and machine learning on my own, continuously expanding my knowledge and skills in these areas.
+With a knack for quick learning, I have explored AI and machine learning on my own, continuously expanding my knowledge and skills in these areas.
 Alongside my own studies, I thoroughly enjoy teaching computer science 👨‍🏫 and sharing my expertise with others.
-I have a passion for cloud computing ☁️ and I am actively preparing to obtain the AWS Cloud Practitioner certificate.

 ---